How to use boost::property_tree to load and write JSON

 Add a list of values

-If you remember, list are mades of nodes with empty name.
-Se we have to build node with empty names, and then use the push_back() once again to add all those unnamed childs.
+If you remember, lists are made of nodes with empty names.
+So we have to build nodes with empty names, and then use the push_back() once again to add all those unnamed children.

 // Add a list